MichelGomes/js-tdd/README.md

 Explain how to run the automated tests for this system

-### Break down into end to end tests
+### Sample Tests

 Explain what these tests test and why

     Give an example

-### And coding style tests
+### Style test

-Explain what these tests test and why
+Checks if the best practices and the right coding style has been used.

     Give an example

 ## Deployment

-Add additional notes about how to deploy this on a live system
+Add additional notes to deploy this on a live system

 ## Built With